Numbers list in English (0–100)

 The distinctions you could notice:

 - All numbers maintain the same form; we just need to add several endings like st, nd, rd, or th.
-The exceptions are: first, second, third, fifth, ninth, twelfth, and twentieth.
+You use unique words for 1st (first) and 2nd (second).
 There are some minor changes.

 - Starting from the 21st, you need to change only the last digit, even if the number is

-one thousand two hundred thirty-fourth (1,234). - The hyphen (-) is used in ordinal numbers in English as well.
+one thousand two hundred thirty-fourth (1,234). - The hyphen (-) between tens and ones is used in both cardinal and ordinal numbers in English.

 Fractions and decimals